 KWAF Founder on "Good Morning Florida Keys with Jenna Stauffer": The Mission (6/2013)

 Our goal is to provide a destination vacation where vacationers enjoy the Africana Cultures of Key West, scholars discuss their research, wellness experts present their practice areas, and others will enjoy a fun-filled weekend in beautiful Key West.
 Founded by Christopher Norwood, J.D. with Co-Founder Dr. James Peterson, as an extension of their national work focused on issues of education, community development and cultural awareness, inspired by their love of travel and interaction within a global community.

 La Concha Hotel - Crown Plaza, is a beautiful Key West hotel and resort that exudes vintage charm and contemporary elegance is a National Historic Landmark in the heart of Key West’s Historic District.
 This legendary Key West hotel has been inspiring guests like Ernest Hemingway and Tennessee Williams (he finished Street Car Named Desire at the hotel) since opening in 1926.
 From the moment you step into this iconic hotel, you feel relaxed and in harmony with the island energy.
-This is our second year as La Concha as our Host Hotel and Partner.
-Special Rates for participants $219 per night, please contact the Hotel at directly at (305) 296-2991 or book directly at www.tinyurl.com/keywestafricanafestival2015 rates expire on May 15th.
+This is our third year with La Concha as our Host Hotel and Partner.
+Special Rates for participants will be announced on March 1st, 2017 (stay tuned, we will email the link to all registrants).

 Keynote Speaker and Ambassador